Drkay2023/Power_BI_Dashboards/Bank Customer Churn/README.md

 - The original dataset contained inconsistent, messy rows with multiple delimiters and mixed values.
 - Using **Power BI Power Query**, the data was:
-  - Split by common delimiters (commas, semicolons, slashes, pipes).
+  - Split by common delimiters (commas, semicolons, slashes).
   - Cleaned of whitespace and non-relevant characters (like parentheses).
   - Grouped by common occupations (e.g., all roles with "engineer" grouped under **Engineer**).
   - Transformed into a normalized tabular format for easier visualization.